pagong/cpy9-rp2040-demos/README.md

 ## Raspberry Pi Pico
 [This](media/Raspberry-Pi-Pico-H-details-7.jpg) is the original **Pico** with Micro-USB port and 2MB flash.

+- RGB matrix
   - Analog [clock](rgb-matrix/clocks/analog.py), uses "displayio" and Adafruit's "turtle" graphics
   - German Word [clock](rgb-matrix/clocks/word-de.py), inspired by an English word clock
+- NEOpixel matrix
+  - Fire [demo](neopixel/fire/fire9.py), based on Fire2012 algorithm by Mark Kriegsman

 ## Raspberry Pi Pico-W
 [This](media/Raspberry-Pi-Pico-W-details-17.jpg) is the enhanced **Pico** with Micro-USB port, 2MB flash and an onboard WiFi chip.